benny-china/Introducing_go_exercise/Chapter6/exercise.md

 To get the memory address of a variable, use the & operator: x := &y
 8. How do you assign a value to a pointer?
 To assign a value to a pointer, use the * operator: *x = 6
-10. How do you create a new pointer?
+9. How do you create a new pointer?
+To create a new pointer, use the new function: x:=new(int)
-11. What is the value of x after running this program:
+10. What is the value of x after running this program:
 ````golang
 func square(x *float64) {
     *x = *x * *x